bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 Time to complete:  60 minutes

-The goal of this section is NOT to learn how to code.
-We will practice a little bit writing some basic code, but the GOAL is to learn:
+The goal of this section is **NOT** to learn how to code.
+We will write some puppet code, but the primary **GOAL** of this lab is to learn:

  - More about tieing code to a node (**Node Classification**)
  - Where do you put your code on the master?